 - Finding experience symbiosis will be a priority (CX = EX): In 2019, companies will begin to value and reward their employees as much as their customers.
 This year, companies will start to understand that they are unable to provide customers with an exceptional experience without first ensuring their employees are content in their roles.
 Companies will recognize the importance of empowering their employees, both with feedback from customers and with the information needed to excel in their positions.
 This shift will have lasting impact on their overall brand perception from both employees and customers.

 - The importance of AI will continue to rise.
 Financial institutions have access to tremendous amounts of data—both transactional and experiential.
 Determining how to use this information in a way that is helpful to customers without being intrusive is critical, particularly given the existing disruption in areas such as lending, risk assessment and wealth management.
 In 2019, the industry will continue its focus on creating artificial intelligence-enabled solutions that safeguard customer data while using it to better their experience with the brand.

 Want to know where 2019 will take the entire experience management space?
-Join us for a webinar on Jan 24th as we dig into our predictions for how companies can best innovate on experience and stay ahead of the curve this year.
+Watch 5 CX Predictions for 2019 webinar on demand to dig into our predictions for how companies can best innovate on experience and stay ahead of the curve this year.